 Can you go solar if you rent your home or live in an apartment?
-The simple answer for renters who want solar panels for their apartment or home is that it is possible!
-While you may be able to pitch your landlord to install a rooftop solar panel system, community solar is more likely to be your best bet to enjoy the benefits of solar without owning your roof space.
-Through policies like virtual net metering, community solar participants can earn credits back on their electricity bill, saving money every month.
+The simple answer for renters who want solar panels for their apartment or home is that it’s possible!
+While you may be able to pitch your landlord to install a rooftop solar panel system, community solar is more likely to be your best bet to enjoy the benefits of solar if you don’t own your roof space.
+Through incentives like virtual net metering, community solar participants can earn credits back on their electricity bill, saving money every month.

 Key takeaways about solar power for apartments

 - If you’re a renter, subscribing to a community solar project is your best option for going solar.

 - Community solar projects are large, off-site solar farms that you can subscribe to.